endless-sky/endless-sky-wiki/PlayersManual.md

 ![](https://raw.githubusercontent.com/endless-sky/endless-sky-high-dpi/master/images/ship/sparrow@2x.png)

 The Sparrow is the cheapest interstellar ship you can buy that is designed for combat.
 With enough luck or skill, a Sparrow pilot can earn quick income by disabling and boarding small pirate ships... or by turning pirate and attacking civilian ships.
 Once you earn a reputation in combat, you can find a more steady income as an escort for merchant caravans, but even so, life at the helm of a Sparrow is risky and uncertain.
+The safe way to make money in a Sparrow is by mining asteroids, which is described later.

 Your game is saved automatically every time you depart from an inhabited planet.
 Each saved game overwrites the previous one.
 If you want to be able to return to a specific point in time, perhaps because you are about to make a major decision or undertake a risky mission, you can save a “snapshot” of the current game.
 These snapshots are never overwritten or deleted unless you choose to delete them.